-Describe the process for awarding funds state recipients and how the state will r its allocation available to units of general local government, an non-profit organizations, including community and faith-based organizations.
-(ESG only) nd line line line line line line line line Identify the method of selecting project sponsors (including providing full access grassroots faith-based and other community-based organizations).
-(HOP only) sto Describe how resources will be allocate among funding categories. d The Wisconsin Housing and Economic Development Authority developed its HTF Allocation Plan and it is included in the Attachments.
+Describe the process for awarding funds to state recipients and how the state will make its allocation available n/a to units of general local government, and non-profit organizations, including community and faith-based organizations.
+(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
+(HOPWA only) n/a Describe how resources will be allocated among funding categories.
+The Wisconsin Housing and Economic Development Authority developed its HTF Allocation Plan and it is included in the Attachments.